 Hydraulics Specialists are a small but busy business located in Wacol, Brisbane, who provide specialist service to around 20-30 customers per week.
 As Senior Fitter, Brad is creating quotes for jobs as they come in, and liaising with more customers than ever before.
 This has given Brad more responsibility and confidence in himself.

 “I have a new drive for my work, as I really enjoy creating quotes, and it gives me a greater insight into the time and costs involved in creating a competitive quote using reliable parts and assembles to better service our clients individual needs.
 I feel more responsible for quality control, ensuring it is done correctly, to a high standard and, importantly, on time!”

 Brad is also required to work on and assess problems in the field, taking him away from the workshop and his normal workload.
 This has taught him how to be extra organised, ensuring the work ute is equipped well in advance with what he may need for all scenarios, as some of the locations are remote.
 While Brad is in the field, he’s still required to make sure the jobs in the workshop are operating smoothly; this means making sure all the required parts have been ordered, and the processes run smoothly and according to plan.

 “I’d highly recommend taking up an apprenticeship to anyone looking because it provided an excellent base for my future career.
 By completing my fitting and turning apprenticeship and additional courses with enthusiasm, I am sure it gave Hydraulic Specialists Australia the confidence to offer me a full time position after I completed.”

 Pictured is Eliza Brown, former MIGAS Trainee who completed her Diploma of Management with MIGAS in 2014, Brad Lilley, and Hydraulics Specialists Australia owner Lindsay Harley.

 Interested in a fitting and turning apprenticeship like Brad?
-Check out all current fitting and turning jobs available here >
+Check out all current jobs available here >